SuperCowPowers/zat/docs/examples.rst

 Bro to Pandas DataFrame
 ---------------------------
-See brothon/examples/bro_to_pandas.py for full code listing.
+See bat/examples/bro_to_pandas.py for full code listing.
 Notice that it's one line of code to convert to a Pandas DataFrame.

 .. code-block:: python

     import pandas as pd
-    from brothon import bro_log_reader
+    from bat import bro_log_reader
     ...

         # Create a bro reader on a given log file